helmgast/lore/docs/Lore competitors.md

 - [Fantasy grounds](https://www.fantasygrounds.com/home/home.php).
 Similar to Roll20.
 Paid, premium at 60 USD/y.
 - [World Anvil](https://www.worldanvil.com/).
 Online, paid up to 150 USD/y.
 The most capable, something for Lore to aspire to.
 - [Fandom.com](https://fandom.com).
 Has most of the content for books, movies and games already.
+- [Legend Keeper](https://www.legendkeeper.com/).
+New and stylish, focused around maps, still in beta.

 # Some user's own game wikis with content